Emergency Dental Care all across Ontario.

 If you answered YES to any of these questions, you might be having a dental emergency and should call us immediately.
 It’s important to describe exactly what has happened and what you are feeling.

 An aching tooth is a very common dental emergency.
 A toothache is often a sign of infection in or around a tooth.
 Advil can sometimes be effective in comforting pain.
-If there is a hole in the tooth, you may place Oil of Cloves on a small cotton pellet and place it in the site to relieve pain.
-An antibiotic is generally prescribed and the patient would be asked to call the office to schedule an appointment at the first available time in office.
+At the first hint of discomfort, you should call us to schedule an appointment to alleviate any future damage to the tooth.

 Chipped, Cracked or Fractured Teeth